Working Group on Compassionate Use & Preapproval Access Frequently Asked Questions | NYU Langone Health

 Right to Try

-The right to try pathway is essentially the same process as expanded access, except that there is no FDA or IRB review (unless the institution where the product will be used requires IRB review).
-However, there are several key differences between the two pathways.
-First, right to try applies only to drugs and biologics.
-Second, the investigational drugs that may be requested via right to try must have successfully completed a phase I clinical trial and be under active, ongoing development.
+There are several key differences between the two pathways.
+First, right to try applies only to drugs, including biologics.
+Second, the investigational drugs that may be requested via right to try must have successfully completed a phase I clinical trial and be in active, ongoing development.
 Third, although patients must provide informed consent, the consent document is not held to the same standards as in expanded access and clinical trials.
 (For example, federal law requires that informed consent documents used in clinical trials and expanded access detail a patient’s rights; right to try has no such requirement.)
-Finally, right to try includes a liability provision that shields all parties involved in the use of an investigational product in a therapeutic attempt from lawsuits in most instances; the FDA’s expanded access pathway does not.
+Finally, right to try includes a liability provision that shields involved companies from lawsuits in all instances, and shields other parties—such as physicians and pharmacists—from liability in most instances.
+In contrast, the FDA’s expanded access pathway does not offer such protections, although there have been no reported liability suits in the setting of expanded access.

 What Is Right to Try?